dtsao/react-boilerplate/README.md

 + Requires very little configuration
 + Gives you live-reloading
   - Make edits, save it and see that the browser already has your changes reflected
+  - Focus on development
 + Offers a great developer experience
-+ Under the hood, it is running Webpack and Babel, but you won't even notice.
++ Running Webpack and Babel under the hood, but you won't even notice!

 ## Things to Know